Due to the fact that roofers work high above the ground most of the time, their jobs are inherently dangerous.

 - Toxic fumes: Roofing workers who work with asphalt roofing can get exposed to fumes from asphalt.
-Prolonged and excessive exposure to these fumes can cause chronic cough and skin cancer.
-Asphalt exposure can cause symptoms such as eye irritation, throat irritation, fatigue and headaches.
+Prolonged and excessive exposure to these fumes can cause a chronic cough and skin cancer.
+Asphalt exposure can cause symptoms such as eye irritation, throat irritation, fatigue, and headaches.

 - Puncture wounds: This is a common injury that roofing workers face each day at work.
 These injuries can range from minor puncture wounds to severe cuts and lacerations from power tools.

 - Paralysis: A common accident scenario that can lead to a severe spinal cord injury is when a worker falls from a height and tries to avoid the fall by grabbing on to something.
 This can cause the worker to twist his/her body mid-fall, which can result in the worker falling on his/her chest, back or head.
 Any injury to the victim’s neck or back can lead to a spinal cord injury, which can, in turn, lead to paralysis

 Seeking Workers Compensation Benefits for Roofing Injuries